AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 Many creatures of imposing size may require players to climb them, much like they would any other piece of terrain, in order to close in for a strike.
 A creature may attempt to grab hold of a creature two or more sizes larger than themselves; to do this, the target must succeed on a Dexterity Saving Throw against the smaller creature's Grapple DC.
 If the target fails, the smaller creature enters the larger creatures's space, has a grip on the larger creature, is moved with the larger creature, and can climb the larger creature as if it were terrain.
 The larger creature can still attack the smaller creature, and they can take the Escape a Grapple action in order to remove the smaller creature's grip on them.

-If a creature reaches a place on a larger creature, they can stand and ballance without needing to be grappling the creature.
+If a creature reaches a stable place on a larger creature, they can stand and ballance without needing to be grappling the creature.
 The smaller creature can spend half of their movement to Brace themselves, granting them Advantage on any Strength or Dexterity Saving Throws to avoid being moved against their will.
 It is up to the DM's discretion as to whether creatures Grappling or Bracing on larger creatures can be attacked by those larger creatures.

 <!--  This advice goes for not just prostheses, but all representations of disability in games. -->